DrewBornt/drewbornt.github.io/content/index.md

 # Welcome
 Welcome to my public repository for all things IT, Cybersecurity, Incident Response, and Penetration Testing.
 I will have write-ups for various CTFs, HackTheBox rooms, TryHackMe rooms, and more.
 Use the explorer on the left-hand side to browse.

+You may be interested in my [[Zero To IT with THM]] page where have links to Tryhackme rooms

 ## Handy Links
 [[Pentesting Strategies]]